-EASA AD 2019-0309 describes procedures, for airplanes on which a certain modification or replacement (installation or replacement of certain AOA sensors) is done, for revising the existing AFM by removing Emergency Procedures relating to the undue activation of Alpha Prot from the existing AFM.
+EASA AD 2019-0312 describes procedures, for airplanes on which a certain modification (replacement of certain AOA sensors, and modification or replacement of software standards for certain FCPCs) is done, for revising the existing AFM by removing Emergency Procedures relating to the undue activation of Alpha Prot from the existing AFM.
 This material is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section.